Festive Flip-Flops: Quirky Things to Do in Playa del Carmen in December

 Sand-Dusted Things to Do in Playa del Carmen in December

-December in Playa del Carmen offers that rare vacation alchemy where cultural immersion and beach lounging coexist in perfect harmony.
+December in Playa del Carmen offers that rare vacation alchemy where cultural immersion and beach lounging coexist in perfect harmony, thanks to the weather in Mexico in December being ideal for outdoor activities.
 It’s where you can photograph ancient ruins in the morning and participate in traditional holiday celebrations by evening—all while maintaining a base tan that will make your holiday card recipients secretly resent you.

 Beach Life Without the Beach Balls